colbycade/family-task-manager/README.md

   - dropdown to select a specific task list
   - placeholder table for displaying tasks of selected list from Database
 - `**About.html**` - used to provide information about how to use web application
+- `**Calendar.html**`  - used to display tasks throughout the month using WebSocket data

 I added a consistent navigation menu that links between the pages.
 The login buttons link to the home page.
 I added some textual content such as basic instructions for how the app will be used.
-I also put placeholders for where the WebSocket data will be used to populate the task list tables, as well as placeholder login forms for the database data.
+I also put placeholders for where the WebSocket data will be used to populate the task list tables and calendar display, as well as placeholder login forms for the database data.